Futures in Computer Science

 Participants attend a one-hour online tutorial with a programme tutor and up to 10 other participants.

-Questions relating to the topic and the self-study pack from Week 1 will be addressed and discussions facilitated between the participants and the tutor.
+Questions relating to the topic and the self-study pack from the previous cycle will be addressed and discussions facilitated between the participants and the tutor.

-Your group will attend a one-hour online mentoring session with an undergraduate student mentor.
+Participants attend a one-hour online mentoring session with their tutor-mentor.

-Participants will have opportunities to discuss a range of topic, such as University life, UCAS applications, and more.
+Participants will have opportunities to discuss a range of topics, such as University life, UCAS applications, and more.

 Apply to Futures in STEM!

-Applications for the Futures in STEM 2026 programme are now open
+Applications for the Futures in STEM 2026 programme are now closed.